-Tests that may help determine cervical cancer stage:
+Tests that may help determine cervical cancer stage are:

-Imaging tests may be used to look for the presence, size and location of tumors.
-Some tests use contrast material to highlight structures so images are more clear and detailed.
+Imaging tests may be used to look for tumors.
 Imaging tests may include:

-A lighted scope with a camera is used to look at structures inside the body and take tissue samples.
+Endoscopy may be used to see if cancer is in other areas.
+A lighted scope with a camera is used to look inside the body and take tissue samples.
 Procedures may include:

-Pretreatment surgical staging is an procedure to determine if or how far cancer has spread beyond the cervix.
+Sometimes pretreatment surgical staging is done.
+This is a procedure to find out if cancer has spread beyond the cervix.

 Stages of Cervical Cancer

-- Stage 1B2 —Cancer can be seen WITHOUT a microscope and is more than 4 centimeters (cm)
+- Stage 1B2 —Cancer can be seen WITHOUT a microscope.
+The cancer is at least 2 cm in size but no more than 4 cm.

 - Stage 2A

-- Stage 2B —Cancer has spread to tissues around the uterus, but is NOT on the pelvic wall.
+- Stage 2B —Cancer has spread to tissues around the cervix, but is NOT on the pelvic wall.

 - Stage 3A —Cancer has spread to the lower third of the vagina, but is NOT on the pelvic wall.

-- Stage 4A —Cancer has spread to organs close to the pelvis, such as the bladder or rectum.
-Any obstruction may interfere with normal function.
+- Stage 4A —Cancer has spread to organs near the pelvis, such as the bladder or rectum.

-- Stage 4B —Cancer has spread to other parts of the body through the lymph and blood streams.
-Common sites for metastatic cervical cancer are lymph nodes in other parts of the body, the bones, liver, and lungs.
+- Stage 4B —Cancer has spread to other parts of the body.
+It may be in lymph nodes in other parts of the body, the bones, liver, and lungs.

 Bhatla N, Berek JS, et al. Revised FIGO staging for carcinoma of the cervix uteri.
 Int J Gynaecol Obstet.
 2019 Apr;145(1):129-135.